SuperOfficeDocs/superoffice-docs/docs/mirroring/getting-started/i-mirror-client-service.md

   * create the database if necessary
   * discover and provide the service's ApplicationToken and the private certificate key required to sign the token

 Luckily for you, these 3 tasks are implemented in the *MirroringClientService.cs* file.
-However, you still must provide those key pieces of information in the projects *web.config* file.
+However, you still must provide those key pieces of information in the project's *web.config* file.

 ## Methods